1Reinier/AucCompilerProject/README.md

-This is our project for AUC course 'Advanced Programming'.
+This is our project for AUC course 'Advanced Programming' --
---

 *Dec-1, 2012*